freeCodeCamp/freeCodeCamp/docs/index.md

 Please don't create GitHub issues for security issues.
 Instead, please send an email to `security@freecodecamp.org` and we'll look into it immediately.

+### I am a student, can I or our team work on a feature for academic credits?

+Yes, sure.

+While, we are open to all contributions, please note we are unable to commit to any timelines that may be a requirement at your college or university.
+All pull-requests and code contributions are reviewed by volunteer developers, and we respect their time and efforts.
+We will not be able to give any PR any special attention to be fair to all.

+We request you to plan ahead and work on a feature with this in mind.

 ### What do these different labels that are tagged on issues mean?

 Our community moderators [triage](https://en.wikipedia.org/wiki/Software_bug#Bug_management) issues and pull requests based on their priority, severity, and other factors.
 You can [find a complete glossary of their meanings here](https://github.com/freecodecamp/freecodecamp/labels).

+### Where do I start if I want to work on an issue?

 You should go through [**`help wanted`**](https://github.com/freeCodeCamp/freeCodeCamp/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [**`first timers welcome`**](https://github.com/freeCodeCamp/freeCodeCamp/issues?q=is%3Aopen+is%3Aissue+label%3A%22first+timers+welcome%22) issues for a quick overview of what is available for you to work on.

-These are up for grabs, and you do not need to seek permission before working on them.
+> [!TIP] These are up for grabs, and you do not need to seek permission before working on them.
 If these issues lack clarity on what needs to be done, feel free to ask questions in the comments.

 ### I found a typo, should I report an issue before I can make a pull request?